As our name implies we are a benevolent fund whose main activity is to provide financial grants to British Citizens in need in Spain.

 The Case Support Sub Committee may request additional information or documents to support your application.
 Once all the required information and documents have been obtained you should receive a final decision on your application within two weeks.

-Please be aware that the British benevolent Fund is managed entirely by volunteers and is dependant on the availability of these volunteers to provide the above service.
-During peak holiday periods (Easter, July/August, Christmas & New Year) many of our volunteers are away and the response times my be slower.
+Please be aware that the British Benevolent Fund is managed entirely by volunteers and is dependant on the availability of these volunteers to provide the above service.
+During peak holiday periods (Easter, July/August, Christmas & New Year) many of our volunteers are away and the response times may be slower.